MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementDepOnboardingSetting.md

 ### -ImportedAppleDeviceIdentities
 The imported Apple device identities.
-To construct, see NOTES section for IMPORTEDAPPLEDEVICEIDENTITIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for IMPORTEDAPPLEDEVICEIDENTITIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphImportedAppleDeviceIdentity[]